sunjay/turtle/examples/README.md

 **Source Code**: [coloredridge.rs](coloredridge.rs)

-This color frenzy is also nice to look at: the regular shape is generated using a gaussian function setting the pen size.
+This example varies the pen size and color as the turtle moves.
+The size is set to the value of a gaussian function and random pen colors are used to ensure that you'll get a completely different image every time.

-### Heart Emoji
+### Heart

 ![heart](../docs/assets/images/examples/heart.gif)

 **Source Code**: [heart.rs](heart.rs)

-Cute heart.
-The arcs are not as easy to draw as one could imagine at first.
+A cute drawing of a heart.
+The arcs are more difficult to draw than you might expect!

 ### Rust Logo